Skip to main content, skip to search, or skip to the top of the page.

 If the events beyond the student's control preclude the submission of a final course paper in a timely manner, the Associate Dean may extend the deadline for submission thereof by no more than thirty (30) days.

 If an examination falls on a religious holiday the student is required to observe, the student must notify the Associate Dean for Student Engagement to arrange for a make-up date and time.

-Anonymity, equality and security are seen as imperatives in the examination process.
-Rules have been established to promote these goals and provide for the best possible conditions under which all students can take examinations.
+Anonymity, equality, and security are seen as imperatives in the examination process.
+Policies and procedures have been established to promote these goals and provide for the best possible conditions under which all students can take examinations.
 All exams are administered by proctors under the supervision of the Registrar.
-Students are expected to respond appropriately to proctors' requests and to guard against even the perception or appearance of inappropriate exam behavior.
+Students are expected to respond appropriately to proctors’ requests and to guard against even the perception or appearance of inappropriate exam behavior.

 Pursuant to the requirements of the Americans with Disability Act (ADA), students with a documented disability may receive exam accommodations as authorized by the Associate Dean for Student Engagement.
 The student must provide documentation from a licensed medical professional that includes a medical and/or psychological evaluation, diagnosis, and accommodation recommendations.
 Testing must have been conducted within the last two (2) years in order to be considered for special accommodation.

 A student who has received approval from the Associate Dean for Student Affairs for testing accommodations must submit a "Special Accommodation Request" form (PDF) to the Associate Dean for Student Affairs at the beginning of every semester.
 The form is available outside the Registrar's Office (309).

 Students for whom English is a Second Language (ESL) may receive exam accommodations under some circumstances.
 The Associate Dean for Student Engagement in his or her discretion may grant the following accommodations under the following circumstances: